-As of September 30, 2023, the most significant economic factors continuing to affect the Company's loan portfolio are persistent inflation, higher interest rates, a weakened economic growth and unemployment outlook, increased geopolitical risk, and stock market volatility.
-These key factors are impacting and will continue to adversely impact the Company's loan and lease portfolio for the remainder of 2023 and potentially into 2024.
+As of September 30, 2023 March 31, 2024, the most significant primary economic factors continuing to affect the Company's loan portfolio are continue to be persistent inflation, higher interest rates, a weakened geopolitical risk, mild economic growth, and unemployment outlook, increased geopolitical risk, and stock market volatility, a weakened employment outlook.
+These key factors are impacting and will continue to adversely impact influence the Company's loan and lease portfolio for the remainder of 2023 and potentially into 2024.

-Also, recent market liquidity events continue to add unpredictability into the economic environment and the potential for tighter credit conditions could impact economic conditions in the future.
+Also, recent near future.
+In addition, market liquidity events continue continues to add unpredictability into impact the economic environment and the potential for tighter could potentially further tighten credit conditions could impact economic conditions in the future. conditions.

 The Company remains committed to three growth market regions: Columbus, Ohio, Dayton/Springfield, Ohio, and Indianapolis, Indiana.
-As high-growth areas, these market regions specialize in commercial real estate loans.
-Their respective forecasts are described below:
+As high-growth areas, these These market regions specialize in commercial real estate loans.
+Their and their respective forecasts are described below:

-- Columbus, Ohio - This market region is forecasting estimated job growth to be lower for the remainder of 2023, however job growth is expected to exceed the national average and most other market region averages.
-Although the forecasted unemployment rate for the region has slightly increased, the region still remains slightly below the national unemployment rate estimate. - Dayton/Springfield, Ohio - The economic outlook for this market region remains positive, however flatter than the prior quarter.
-Although concerns about a potential recession are still present, the region continues to reflect one of the lowest unemployment rates in the state, just above the Columbus market region. - Indianapolis, Indiana - This market region forecasts minimal economic growth for the remainder of 2023.
-The forecast estimates have been lowered primarily due to inflation, rising interest rates, and unemployment forecasts which are impacting economic growth.
+- Columbus, Ohio - This market region is forecasting estimated/stable job growth to be lower for the remainder in 2024, with slight increases projected in certain sectors.
+Construction activity is showing signs of 2023, however job growth is expected to exceed slowing, as speculative projects are not being pre-leased, prompting greater caution in initiating new developments.
+The majority of new construction projects are built-to-suit, indicating a softening demand as parties exercise prudence amid economic uncertainties.
+The region's unemployment rate has seen a slight uptick, aligning with the national average and most other market region averages.
+Although the forecasted unemployment rate for the region has slightly increased, the region still remains slightly below the national unemployment rate estimate. average. - Dayton/Springfield, Ohio - The economic outlook for this market region remains positive, however flatter than stable.
+With few new projects entering the prior quarter.
+Although concerns market and a lack of ongoing construction, the real estate sector appears to be in a holding pattern.
+However, there is a noticeable trend towards a decrease in the region's vacancy rate, suggesting potential shifts in demand patterns or better utilization of existing properties.
+Concerns about a potential recession are still present, diminishing, and the region continues to reflect one economic outlook for 2024 indicates a slow but steady positive trajectory.